SonnyR2/DevOps-Journal/README.md

 | `DB_USER_REPLACE`     | Database username for Kubernetes secret |
 | `DB_PASS_REPLACE`     | Database password for Kubernetes secret |

+# Terraform Backend Setup

+You need to create an **S3 bucket** to store the Terraform state remotely and enable state locking for concurrency safety.
+View configuration in infra/providers.tf

 ---

 ## How to use